vnmakarov/mir/MIR.md

 ### MIR floating point insns
   * If insn has prefix `F` in insn name, the insn is single precision float point insn.
 Its operands should have `MIR_T_F` type
-  * If insn has prefix `D` in insn name, the insn is doble precision float point insn.
+  * If insn has prefix `D` in insn name, the insn is double precision float point insn.
 Its operands should have `MIR_T_D` type
   * Otherwise, insn has prefix `LD` in insn name and the insn is a long double insn.
     Its operands should have `MIR_T_LD` type.
-  * The result of comparison insn is a 64-bit integer value, so the result oeprand should be of integer type
+  * The result of comparison insn is a 64-bit integer value, so the result operand should be of integer type

     | Insn Code                            | Nops |   Description                                                  |
     |--------------------------------------|-----:|----------------------------------------------------------------|